Taylor Krause

 Background

-Taylor Krause has a background in government affairs, coalition management, and grassroots organizing for federal climate and clean energy policy.
+Taylor Krause is a government affairs and coalition management strategist who works on federal climate and clean energy policy.

-She most recently joined RMI from the government affairs consulting firm Boundary Stone Partners in Washington DC, which specializes in clean energy clientele and consulted on a broad swath of clean energy technology topics.
+Taylor joined RMI from the government affairs consulting firm Boundary Stone Partners in Washington, D.C., which specializes in clean energy clientele and where she consulted on a broad swath of clean energy technology topics.

 She was a fellow for the Clean Energy Leadership Institute’s 2020 Washington DC cohort and a member of the government affairs staff for Citizens’ Climate Lobby.

-Taylor also earned a B.S. in Chemistry and Environmental Science & Policy from Chapman University.
-During her undergraduate career, she conducted a variety of physical science undergraduate research, including atmospheric science research at NASA’s Armstrong Flight Research Center via NASA’s Student Airborne Research Program.
+Taylor earned a bachelor’s degree in Chemistry and Environmental Science & Policy from Chapman University.
+As an undergraduate, she conducted physical science research, including atmospheric science research at NASA’s Armstrong Flight Research Center via NASA’s Student Airborne Research Program.

 All these experiences led Taylor to develop a passion for bridging the disconnect between science and policy to effectively address climate change.